 The Effectiveness and Limits of Ultrasound

 Ultrasound tests need water to create an image and depend on the sound waves penetrating through the tissues.
-Therefore, the effectiveness of ultrasound depends on the amount of amniotic fluid present, the thickness of the mother’s abdomen, obesity, surgical wounds at the abdomen, and the fetus not being ready for the test.
+Therefore, the effectiveness of an ultrasound depends on the amount of amniotic fluid present, the thickness of the mother’s abdomen, obesity, surgical wounds at the abdomen or whether or not the fetus is ready for the test.